Stockholm Arlanda Airport(ARN)

 Transportation

-Getting to Stockholm Arlanda Airport from the city center is quite straightforward, and there are a few options available:
+Getting to Arlanda (ARN) Airport from the city center is quite straightforward, and there are a few options available:

 Arlanda Express: The Arlanda Express train is the fastest and most convenient way to reach the airport.
 You can catch this train from Stockholm Central Station (T-Centralen).
 The journey takes 20 minutes.
 Trains run frequently throughout the day.